Top 8 tools for curating content on social media

 2. Producing content consistently (cited by 50%)

-The answer to this challenge that many marketers have already found is curated content – finding, sharing and measuring the content of other brands to improve your own social media presence.
-In fact, already in 2012, 76% of marketers share curated content on social media.
+The answer to this challenge, which many marketers have already found, is curated content – finding, sharing, and measuring the content of other brands to enhance your own social media presence.
+As early as 2012, 76% of marketers shared curated content on social media.

-In order to keep a regular stream of updates and be seen as a helpful social contributor, much of the content you share will not be yours.
+To keep a regular stream of updates and be seen as a helpful social contributor, much of the content you share will not be yours.
 However, simply retweeting the first 50 updates in your Twitter feed will not generate the results you are looking for.
-In order to curate content effectively, your social media team needs tools that make it easy and scalable to source content, share relevant and engaging updates and measure the results of your curation.
+To curate content effectively, your social media team requires tools that facilitate easy and scalable content sourcing, sharing relevant and engaging updates, and measuring the results of your curation.

-Here are 8 tools you can use to share other brand’s content in a way that still increases your engagement and most importantly generates leads:
+Here are eight tools you can use to share other brands’ content in a way that still increases your engagement and, most importantly, generates leads:

 Feedly

 There are 27 million pieces of content shared each day.
-Sorting through that much content to find the content that is relevant to your audience and your brand image requires a tool to organize that content.
-Our favorite RSS feed reader is feedly.
-This tool allows you to easily organize the blog and other RSS feeds from your favorite publications in one place, making them organized and searchable.
+Sorting through that much content to find the relevant content for your audience and brand image requires a tool to organize it.
+Our favorite RSS feed reader is Feedly.
+This tool enables you to easily manage your blog and other RSS feeds from your favorite publications in one place, making them organized and searchable.

 Trendspottr

-As the channel which you most often engage with your audience on, social media is also one of the best places to locate new content to share with your audience.
+As the channel where you most often engage with your audience, social media is also one of the best places to find new content to share with your audience.
 That’s why 79% of marketers use social media to find content for their curation strategy.
-One of the best ways to organize this content is by using Twitter Lists, which segment your followers into specific subjects and groups to make finding relevant content easier.
+One of the best ways to organize this content is by using Twitter Lists, which segment your followers into specific subjects and groups, making it easier to find relevant content.
 Depending on the number of Twitter Lists you utilize, a tool like Tweetdeck or Oktopost’s Social Streams can help you organize these lists.
 You should also monitor any other social networks you utilize for content and trends.
-Reddit and Digg are couple other social networks dedicated to content curation that can help you locate interesting stories.
+Reddit and Digg are two other social networks dedicated to content curation that can help you find interesting stories.

 [Tweet “79% of marketers use social media to find content for their curation strategy”]

 Another way to stay updated on any breaking news stories or new, interesting content is through Google.
-Setting Google Alerts for specific keywords relevant to your business or industry will give you a notification any time a blog post or other web content is published.
+Setting Google Alerts for specific keywords relevant to your business or industry will give you a notification whenever a blog post or other web content is published.

 Startafire

-Gaining reputation and social engagement are not the only reasons to curate content, 80% of marketers share 3rd-party content in order to improve company visibility and buzz.
-To fully capitalize on the engagement your curated content gains, you need a way to continue to market to your audience after they have followed your link to a third-party website.
+Gaining reputation and social engagement are not the only reasons to curate content; 80% of marketers share third-party content to improve company visibility and buzz.
+To fully capitalize on the engagement your curated content generates, you need a way to continue marketing to your audience after they have followed your link to a third-party website.
 StartAFire is a new solution that creates a badge on any curated content that you share, so when your audience views an external site you shared, they’ll see your social media badge on that page.
-This badge can be customized with anything that is relevant to your marketing goals – calls-to-action, social links, web forms, etc. To make it easier to utilize this tool we have launched a full integration with Oktopost.
+This badge can be customized with anything that is relevant to your marketing goals – calls-to-action, social links, web forms, etc. To make it easier to utilize this tool, we have launched a full integration with Oktopost.

 Storify